Hemlock

 Prevention and control

-Mowing or chopping the plants before flowering and seed ripening prevents further spread.
-Personal protective equipment should be used as the poisonous active ingredient is also absorbed from injured plant parts via the uninjured skin.
+Mowing or shredding the plants before flowering and seed maturity prevents further spread.
+Individual plants can also be dug up.
+Plants with ripe, brown seeds should be cut/mown and, if possible, disposed of in quality-assured compost or biogas plants.
+Personal protective equipment should be used as the poisonous active ingredient from injured plant parts is also absorbed through the uninjured skin.

 List of plant protection products authorised in Austria